1984 North Indian Ocean cyclone season: Systems

-The storm was not tracked by the IMD.

-Tropical Storm Two (2B)
+Very Severe Cyclonic Storm BOB 03

 A broad and disorganized area of convection was first detected on October 9 in the north-central Bay of Bengal.
 The disturbance developed into a tropical depression on October 10.
 The depression moved north into very favorable upper-level and shear conditions.
 The JTWC subsequently upgraded the depression into a tropical storm, being designated as 02B.
 However, land interaction and outflow from a developing Tropical Storm Susan in the South China Sea inhibited any further development into a stronger system.
-02B then moved slightly northwest as it attained its peak intensity of 50 mph, This was short-lived as strong upper-level shear began impacting the storm, gradually weakening it until making landfall 10nm (19 km) south of Balasore on October 14, before rapidly weakening overland and disspating that same day.
+02B then moved slightly northwest as it attained its peak intensity of 50 mph, This was short-lived as strong upper-level shear began impacting the storm, gradually weakening it until making landfall 10nm (19 km) south of Balasore on October 14, before rapidly weakening overland and dissipating that same day.
 Heavy rains were reported, but death and damage figures are unknown.

-Cyclone Three (3B)
+Extremely Severe Cyclonic Storm BOB 04

 A large disturbance was first noticed by the JTWC west of Sumatra on November 5.
 The disturbance moved slowly northwestward with little or no change in organization until November 9, when it finally developed into a tropical depression.
 The depression slowly intensified into a tropical storm late on November 10, and the JTWC designated it 03B.
 03B then began to rapidly intensify, going from a 40 mph tropical storm to an 80 mph cyclone in less than 24 hours as it began turning north.
 Strengthening slowed down as it peaked as a 100 mph category 3 cyclone on November 13, before just stalling offshore Sriharikota.
 03B then began being impacted by upwelling and a dramatic increase in wind shear on November 14, before being reduced to a mere convectionless low-level circulation as it made landfall just south of Nellore on November 15 and dissipating thereafter.

 Due to the storm's stall, Storm surge of 20 ft hit the nearby village of Durgarajupatnam which led to coastal inundation up to 3 km inland.
 Nearly 100,000 livestock were killed by the storm and 400,000 houses were destroyed in Andhra Pradesh.
 In nearby Tamil Nadu, the storm brought moderate damages killing 54 people.